SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/vipps/redirect.md

 redirect_from: /payments/vipps/redirect
 description: |
   **Vipps** is a two-phase
-  payment instrument supported by the major Norwegian banks.
+  payment method supported by the major Norwegian banks.
 In the redirect scenario, Swedbank Pay receives a mobile number (msisdn) from the payer through Swedbank Pay Payments.
 Swedbank Pay performs a payment that the payer must confirm through the Vipps mobile app.